Southside High School (Fort Smith, Arkansas): Academics

-Extracurricular activities

-Mascot
+Mascot controversy

 The Southside High School mascot was originally the Rebels (de facto Johnny Reb, a personification of a Confederate soldier).
 The mascot and the school's fight song "Dixie" were controversial, due to their being "perceived symbols of racism."
 In 2000, Principal Wayne Haver banned the display of the Confederate flag at the school and at school events.
 Talk of replacing Johnny Reb with a Mustang had circulated since the 1980s but no change was made until the summer of 2015.

 On June 23, 2015, a Fort Smith School Board committee banned the playing of "Dixie" and voted to replace the Rebels nickname before the 2016–17 school year.
 On July 27, 2015, the Fort Smith School Board voted 7–0 to change the Rebel mascot and fight song.

-Southside principal Wayne Haver stated that a new fight song would be implemented immediately for use at all school-related events for the 2015–16 school year.
-On July 30, 2015, Haver announced that the new fight song would be "Wabash Cannonball", which he selected after he had personally listened to more than 500 fight songs.
+On July 30, 2015, principal Haver announced that the new fight song would be "Wabash Cannonball".

-To select a new mascot before the 2016–17 school year, Southside principal Haver headed a selection committee which included business leaders, alumni, and students.
 Beginning with the 2016–2017 school year, Southside's official nickname became the Mavericks.

 Athletics

 Football

 Southside football teams have won seven state championships at the state's highest classification (1983, 1988, 1991, 1992, 1998, 2002, 2006).
 Four of those titles came under longtime Southside head coach Barry Lunney Sr., who left the school after the 2004 season to coach for conference rival Bentonville.
 Coach Jeff Williams took over the program and led Southside to their most recent title in 2006, his second year.
 In 2008 and in 2009, Southside made surprising runs to the state championship game, but fell short to Bentonville in 2008 and to Springdale Har-Ber in 2009.

 In the early 1960s when Fort Smith High School was separated into two schools, the split was the start of one of the premier high school sports rivalries in Arkansas.
 Because Fort Smith is divided down the middle by Rogers Avenue and Southside sits on one side of Rogers Avenue and Northside sits on the other, the game has been called the "Battle of Rogers Avenue".
 This game has become a huge event locally in the city of Fort Smith and the surrounding area (usually drawing around 10,000 people to the event), even elevating to the level of shutting down some local schools and businesses on the day of the game.
 Southside beat Northside, for the first time, in 1978 and repeated in 1979.
 The 2010 game at Southside was filmed by NFL Network as part of their American Great Rivalries program and aired on national television in January 2011; the Rebels won the game 56-29.

-Fort Smith Southside has several sports rivalries, including: